Chapter 17: Shenandoah II: Leadership and Survival

 immediately flown from Phuoc Vinh to the Chon Thanh Air Strip.
 From

-1/2nd.
-After action reports called this a blocking position.
+1/2nd after action reports called this a blocking position.
+As usual,

-As usual, Dick began to work the radios as soon as his orders came down.
+Dick began to work the radios as soon as his orders came down.
+He made

-He made sure that the landing zone was properly prepped, before sending
+sure that the landing zone was prepped correctly before sending his boys

-his boys into harm's way.
-When facing imminent danger, Dick always
+into harm's way.
+When facing imminent danger, Dick always assumed the

-assumed the worst of his enemy, and this time he would assume no
+worst of his enemy, and this time, he would think no differently.

-differently.
-Intelligence reports had indicated that the enemy had close
+Intelligence reports had indicated that the enemy had close to 4000

-to 4000 troops in the area of operation.
-Dick knew that was more than
+troops in the area of operation.
+Dick knew that there were more than

-enough resources to stage an ambush on the 400 men of 1/2nd battalion,
+enough enemy resources to stage an ambush on the 400 men of 1/2nd

-and at the same time mount another ambush on his Dogface boys as they
+Battalion, and at the same time mount another ambush on his Dogface boys

-came to the rescue.
-My Dogface Battalion was about to land only a couple
+as they came to the rescue.
+My Dogface Battalion was about to land only

-klicks from the 1/2nd and Dick was not about to get caught with his
+a couple of klicks from the 1/2nd, and Dick was not about to get caught

-pants down.
-Twenty minutes before the first Hueys touched down, the
+with his pants down.
+Twenty minutes before the first Hueys touched down,

 antipersonnel bombs.
 These thorough precautions were well rewarded.